Insights from Google’s John Mueller: Key Lessons for SEOs

 Career at Google

 Being a Google Search Advocate, he focuses on helping webmasters and site owners understand how Google search works and how to improve their sites.
-In fact, he connects the Google-internal world of search engineering, to those who create and optimize public websites.
+He also connects the Google-internal world of search engineering to those who create and optimize public websites.

 SEO insights from John Mueller

 Now, let’s move on to the most exciting part: Mueller’s insights.
-Coming from someone who knows Google’s inner workings and is genuinely eager to help you, expect nothing short of gold.
-Each of John’s statements is grouped by category to help you find info within your topic of interest.
+Coming from someone who knows Google’s inner workings and is genuinely eager to help, expect quality insights.
+John’s statements are grouped by category to help you find info within your topic of interest.

 What SEOs are doing wrong